JohnDeJesus22/100-days-of-code/log.md

 **Thoughts:** Followed a tutorial from PyBites to access the submission page behind a login page with Requests.
 May need to improve understanding of HTML and/or turn to Scrapy to get desired data.

 **Link to work:** [Requests Login Script](https://github.com/JohnDeJesus22/-MakeoverMonday-Collaborative-Project/blob/master/RequestsLogin.py)

+### Day 23: 4/5/18

+**Today's Progress**: Updated Repos and Did Selenium and Scrapy Tutorials

+**Thoughts:** Updated Repos, finished tutorial series on scrapy, and dove into some intro tutorials for Selenium per the advice of @pybites.
+I believe I found the html I need to access for my scraping.

+**Link to work:** None